Discuss Your Divorce with a Qualified Tulsa Divorce Attorney

 Attorney retainers and attorney hourly rates will vary from one divorce attorney to another and are largely determined by the attorney’s level of skill and experience.
-Attorney hourly rates for a divorce attorney in Tulsa and surrounding areas can range between $200 per hour and $400 per hour, and Attorney retainers can range between $2,500 an $10,000.
+Attorney hourly rates for a divorce attorney in Tulsa and surrounding areas can range between $200 per hour and $400 per hour, and attorney retainers can range between $2,500 and $10,000.
 Moura Robertson’s hourly rates reflect her and her staff’s levels of skill and experience, are competitive for Tulsa divorce attorneys at her level of experience, and her retainers are set in consideration of the nature and complexity of the case and the issues in dispute.

 Typically, each spouse is responsible for paying their own attorney fees and costs; however, a judge may order one spouse to pay the other’s attorney fees in certain circumstances – for example, when one spouse is the earner and the other is the homemaker.
 Also, if one party causes unnecessary legal fees, a judge may order the offending spouse to pay the other’s attorney fees.
 Your overall legal expenses will depend upon the complexity of your case and what the disputed issues are.
 You can help reduce your legal fees by cooperating with your attorney and their staff in the preparation of your case.
 It also helps to get counseling which is less expensive than calling your attorney for non-legal matters.